jstritch/easy-git-annex/README.md

 prepares the directory for Git and git-annex, adds one large and one small file to a subdirectory, and reports success or failure.
-The repository remains on your system for study.

 ```typescript
 import * as anx from 'easy-git-annex';